kzndotsh/bloom/README.md

 * [ ] Display an appropriate error message when login is not successful.

 #### Route Authentication
-> *Build the needed utilities to restrict access to private routes.*
 * [ ] Build a `PrivateRoute` component within the components folder.
 * [ ] Use the `PrivateRoute` component to build a route rendering `View.js` to the path `/view`.
 * [ ] Use the `PrivateRoute` component to build a route rendering `Logout.js` to the path `/logout`.